capenaka/SlicerUpperAirwaySegmentator/README.md

 ### Failed to load segmentation

 Error reads "Failed to load segmentation.
 Something went wrong during nnUNet processing.
 Please check the logs for potential errors and contact the library maintainers."
-Cheack that the Torch version is at least 2.0.0.
+Check that the Torch version is at least 2.0.0.
 Otherwise, try uninstalling the PyTorch extension, restart 3D Slicer, and then reinstall the PyTorch extension again.

 ## Contributing